alcionai/corso/website/docs/setup/configuration.md

 * Environment variables containing configuration information
 * A directory for Corso to store its configuration file

 Apart from Environment variables configuration information can also be provided from flags or configuration files.
- Preference of information provided is as-
+Corso uses the following priority order for configuration:

+1. Flags values
+2. Environment variables
- Flags values > Environment variables > Configuration File information
+3. Configuration File information

 ## Environment variables